 The tire footprint is described here in terms of an axis system based on, but not identical to, the SAE Tire Axis System, see Chapter 8.
-The Footprint Axis System (FAS) establishes a viewpoint and provides a coherent description of tire footprint behavior.4 The differences between the two systems arise from the fact that instrumentation for measuring tire footprint behavior has a fixed orientation with respect to the road surface while instrumentation for measuring gross tire forces and moments has a wheel based orientation.
-Thus, it makes sense to discuss footprint behavior in terms of an axis system which is road surface fixed, but which can be readily related to the Tire Axis System.
+The Footprint Axis System (FAS) establishes a viewpoint and provides a coherent description of tire footprint behavior.
+The differences between the two systems arise from the fact that instrumentation for measuring tire footprint behavior has a fixed orientation with respect to the road surface while instrumentation.

-3Plainly, a deformable road surface is going to affect the tire footprint.
+&lt;sup>3Plainly, a deformable road surface is going to affect the tire footprint.
 In the case of a wet surface, which is discussed later, water can alter the effective road surface topography preventing physical contact between the tire and road.
 This can completely alter the mechanics occurring in the tire footprint.